conduitio-labs/conduit-connector-vitess/README.md

 - Snapshot mode.
 The position contains `keyspace` and a value of the last processed element of an ordering column you chose.
 This means that the ordering column must contain unique values.

 - CDC mode.
-The position in this mode contains the same fields as in the Snapshot mode plus a list of all the available shards (and their gtids) of a `keyspace` you chose.
-Gtids are unique shard transaction identifiers.
-By storing them, the connector has the ability to track changes from all shards.
+The position in this mode contains the same fields as in the Snapshot mode plus a list shards (and their unique shard transaction identifiers, gtid) of a `keyspace` you chose.
+The connector retrieves all the available shards at startup and watches them for changes.

 ### Configuration Options